 He says dimensionality reduction and feature selection is a particularly fast-moving field of research, using machine learning to reduce the number of input features/variables being considered by automatically identifying and removing irrelevant and redundant features and constructing a small number of high-level informative features from a large number of low-level ones.

-Evolutionary scheduling and combinatorial optimisation is another field where Victoria plays a leading role.
+Evolutionary scheduling and combinatorial optimisation is another field where the University plays a leading role.
 This field has a large number of real-world applications, including resource planning and allocation.

 “Computer hardware advances and the internet have made it possible to solve things we couldn’t have begun to solve 10 years ago,” says Professor Zhang.

 Since 2005, he has been awarded four Marsden Fund grants as the sole principal investigator from Government funding managed by the Royal Society of New Zealand.
-His research contributes to Victoria’s ‘Spearheading our digital futures’ area of academic distinctiveness.
+His research contributes to the University's ‘Spearheading our digital futures’ area of academic distinctiveness.

 He says a favourite part of his job is collaborating with colleagues and bringing people together.